MohitDabas/mohitdabas.github.io/_posts/2024-11-30-linux-maldev-tlsbased-reverse-shell.md

 IP.1 = {ip_address}
 """)
 ```
-The configuration file ensures the certificate is valid for the provided IP address using the <span style="border: 1px solid black; padding: 2px;">Subject Alternative Name (SAN).</span>
+The configuration file ensures the certificate is valid for the provided IP address using the Subject Alternative Name (SAN).
 ```python
     run([
         "openssl", "req", "-new", "-x509",